Foreign policy of the second Trump administration: Colombia

 In January 2025, a dispute arose between Colombia and the United States after Colombian president Gustavo Petro refused to allow two unannounced U.S. military aircraft carrying deported Colombian nationals to land.
 Each flight seeking to land was carrying approximately 80 Colombian deportees.
 Previously, scheduled commercial airlines were used routinely to deliver deported Colombian nationals to Colombia and with arrangements and preparations in advance.
 In response, Trump imposed emergency 25% tariffs on all Colombian imports, implemented travel bans and visa revocations for Colombian government officials, and implemented enhanced customs and border protection inspections for all Colombian nationals and cargo from Colombia.
 According to CNN, this was the first instance of "Trump using economic pressure to force other nations to fall in line with his mass deportation plans since he took office."
 Trump said he would double the tariffs to 50% in one week if Petro did not reverse his decision.
 The government did not go ahead with these plans after Colombia agreed to accept deported migrants without restrictions.
 Diplomats from both countries reached a deal which has seen Colombia send its own air force planes to collect the migrants, a process that Petro said ensured they were treated "with dignity" and without being handcuffed.
 The U.S. government did make concessions to Colombia by agreeing not to handcuff and photograph the deportees, and dispatching Homeland Security staffers, instead of military officers, as flight escorts.

+Ecuador

+In March 2026, the United States launched military operations, dubbed "Operation Total Extermination", against "designated terrorist organizations" in Ecuador.